buggregator/laravel-app/README.md

 ### 1. Symfony [VarDumper server](https://symfony.com/doc/current/components/var_dumper.html#the-dump-server)

 The `dump()` and `dd()` functions output its contents in the same browser window or console terminal as your own application.
 Sometimes mixing the real output with the debug output can be confusing.
-That’s why this the Deburger can be used to collect all the dumped data.
-Deburger can display dump output in the browser as well as in a terminal (console output).
+That’s why this the Debugger can be used to collect all the dumped data.
+Debugger can display dump output in the browser as well as in a terminal (console output).

 **Example**
 ```